microapidev/comment-microapi/README.md

 ## <a name="linting-your-code"></a> Testing Your Code

-1. Run `npm run test:ci` to ensure your code passes all tests
+1. Run `npm run test` to ensure your code passes all tests

 ## <a name="contributing-your-code"></a> Contributing Your Code